mooreds/docs-1/references/sql-operations.md

 ```

 The `SELECT` clause is required.

 The clauses `WHERE`, `EXPAND BY` and `LIMIT` can be used only if a `FROM` clause is used.

-The clauses must appear in the order that was specific above.
+The clauses must appear in the order specified above.

 ### Order of execution